ayush983215/PDF-reader/README.md

-# PDF-reader
+# PDF READER  CHATBOT
-## ChatBOT
-creating a PDF reader that will solve queries of the user and that can also summarize the whole PDF
+## Chatbot that reads PDF files and answers questions based on the content of the PDF file.
+## The chatbot is built using the Python streamlit .
+### The chatbot uses the following libraries:
+- pdfplumber
+- String Splitter
+- Streamlit
+- OPEN AI API